 Fax: (716) 878-4040

 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale).
 Preference is shown to those with GPAs of 3.0 or higher.

 2. A written statement of the applicant’s professional or educational goals and how a degree in creativity studies supports these goals.
-The recommended length for the letter of intent is two to three pages (use form provided by department).
+The recommended length for the letter of intent is two to three pages.